MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-registration.md

 ---
 title: Register Azure Stack with Azure
 titleSuffix: Azure Stack
-description: Learn how to register multi-node Azure Stack with Azure.
+description: Learn how to register Azure Stack integrated systems with Azure so you can download Azure Marketplace items and set up data reporting.
 services: azure-stack
 documentationcenter: ''
 author: mattbriggs